axa-group/bauta.js/docs/migration-guide.md

       });
 ```

+### Bautajs options

+truncateLogSize and disableTruncateLog options has been moved to @bautajs/datasource.
+These properties were only used to limit the log size on datasources requests, so
+it makes more sense to be a datasource option instead of a bautajs option

 ### Context

 In an effort to split responsibilities all records to .req and .res has been removed from the pipeline context.
 Since `bautajs` can be used with different frameworks such `express` or `fastify` the core package should not know anything about request or response object, that must be added by the correspondent framework plugin.